Creating a PDF from Scratch

 canvas = page.canvas

 The canvas provides many methods for drawing lines, rectangles, curves, text, … and for changing drawing aspects like the stroke color.
-For now, you will just draw the text “Hello World” on it.
+For now, you will just draw the text “Hello World” on it (head over to the canvas tutorial if you want to know more).
 Set the font and font size as well as the fill color like this:

 canvas.font('Helvetica', size: 50). fill_color(0, 128, 255)